Louis Lorenz Stein: Railroad collection

 Petaluma & Santa Rosa 53 streetcar, from the collection of Louis L. Stein, Jr.

 Stein started collecting railroadiana and soon had a vast railroad collection, which later went to the California State Railroad Museum in Old Sacramento State Historic Park.
-He supervised the repair and reconstruction in his backyard of one of the East Bay's oldest horse-drawn streetcars, which was in service between Temescal, Oakland and the University of California in Berkeley.
+He supervised the repair and reconstruction in his backyard of one of the East Bay's oldest horse-drawn streetcars, which was in service between Temescal, Oakland and the University of California, Berkeley.
 The horsecar is now at the Western Railway Museum near Rio Vista, California.
 The Louis Lorenz Stein, Jr. collection at the California State Railroad Museum represents railroad related papers and documents from 1873 to 1879.

 Photographs from the Louis L. Stein, Jr. Collection are part of the Railroad Museum's photograph collection.
 An example railroad photograph is the 1940s City of San Francisco passenger train.

 In July 1971, at a luncheon attended by over 200 historians, the California Historical Society presented Director Louis Stein their top honor for an individual, the Award of Merit.
 The award was presented by former United States Senator from California, William F. Knowland.